solana-labs/solana/rfcs/0004-leader-rotation.md

 All `T` ticks must be observed by the next leader for it to build its own entries on.
-If entries are not observed (leader is down) or entries are invalid (leader is buggy or malicious), the next leader must produce empty entries to fill the previous leader's slot.
-Note that the next leader should do repair requests in parallel, and postpone sending empty entries until it is confident other validators also failed to observe the previous leader's entries.
-If a leader incorrectly builds on empty entries, the leader following it must replace all its entries with empties.
+If entries are not observed (leader is down) or entries are invalid (leader is buggy or malicious), the next leader must produce ticks to fill the previous leader's slot.
+Note that the next leader should do repair requests in parallel, and postpone sending ticks until it is confident other validators also failed to observe the previous leader's entries.
+If a leader incorrectly builds on its own ticks, the leader following it must replace all its ticks.